Bernie Sanders 2016 presidential campaign: Justice reform

 Sanders has also spoken out against the privatization of prisons throughout the United States, stating:

 On September 17, 2015, Sanders introduced the "Justice Is Not for Sale" Act, which prohibits the United States government at federal, state and local levels from contracting with private firms to provide and/or operate detention facilities within two years.
 He noted that "We cannot fix our criminal justice system if corporations are allowed to profit from mass incarceration."

 Death penalty

 Sanders has been a strong opponent of the death penalty throughout his political career.

 Marijuana legalization

 On October 28, 2015, Sanders expressed his support for the federal legalization of marijuana by way of its removal from the Controlled Substances Act, removing it from the list of dangerous substances outlawed by the federal government.
 This would clear the way for it to be fully legalized at the state level unimpeded by the federal government.
 Sanders is also in favor of the regulated sale and taxation of marijuana at the state level in a similar manner to alcohol and tobacco.

 Endorsements

+Unaffiliated write-in candidacy

+Despite dropping out of the race for presidency, several grassroots campaigns continued to support Sanders as a write-in candidate in the general election against Donald Trump and Hillary Clinton.
+Officially, only 12 states allowed write-in candidates for President.
+Sanders qualified to receive votes as a write-in candidate in California, Pennsylvania, New Jersey, Rhode Island, New Hampshire, Iowa, Vermont, Washington and Oregon.
+While Sanders did not endorse the write-in candidacy, he did say "I think in Vermont, it's okay, because Hillary's going to win...But in states where it's close, I want her to win.
+So if you write me in here, that's okay — I'm just not going to win, you understand."

+Sanders received one Electoral College vote in Hawaii from a faithless elector.

+Results

+Results only include states that report write-in votes.